Emmanuel NEGRIER

 • CNRS Bronze Medal – 1999

-• Scientific coordination of BeSpectACTive, an international research/action project within the framework of the European CREATIVE EUROPE program
+• Scientific coordination of BeSpectACTive, an international research-in-action project under the European CREATIVE EUROPE program

-• Coordination of FESTUDY, comparative research on festivals in Europe
+• Coordination of FESTUDY, a comparative study of festivals in Europe

-• Participation in the Observatory of Political Change (OCP) in partnership with the University of Barcelona (UB) and the ICPS (Barcelona Provincial Council and UAB)
+• Participation in the Observatory on Political Change (OCP) in partnership with the University of Barcelona (UB) and the ICPS (Barcelona Provincial Council and UAB)

 • Participation in the Mediterranean Cities Research Program, Cities Chair at the École Nationale des Ponts-et-Chaussées (D. Lorrain)